syvlo/syvlo.github.io/_pages/research.md

 - PRRS workshop at ICPR 2022

 I gave the following tutorials:
+- Transformers at the summer school AI & Biology and Genetics 2024
 - Semantic segmentation of remote sensing images at the IADF school 2022
 - *Deep learning for remote sensing* at the Nordic Remote Sensing Conference 2019